andrearnaut/MAD402/## Case Study #2.md

     -backdrop of some beautiful nature
-    -shows overview of various accounts that user has to the financial application -tab bar shows home screen, accounts, transfers, and more (i.e tips for direct investing, rewards with the financial company,etc)
+    -shows overview of various accounts that user has to the financial application -tab bar shows home screen, accounts, transfers, and more (i.e tips for direct investing, rewards with the financial company)

 ## Conclusion